bodywork-ml/bodywork-docs/docs/cli_reference.md

 : If specified together with `NAME`, then return a list of historical cronjob runs, for which logs have been retained.
 Use this to get the name assigned to a specific run, to use with the `--logs` option (see below).

 `--logs`
 : To return the logs of a historical pipeline run, specify this flag and use the specific name assigned to the historical run as the `NAME` argument.
-Use the

 ### Update Cronjob